NetWalk

 Our tile-drawing function is tightly coupled to our JavaScript, expecting the variable cctx to be set to the drawing context of the main canvas.

 The first version of our code added 0.5 to each coordinate to get crisp thin lines.
-This time we use CSS to avoid fuzzy lines.
+This time we use CSS.

 drawTile lives (z@(x :+ y), ws) = do